Memorial Day Message From the Executive Director

 Executive Director |The Warrior Connection

-Since 9/11, nearly 8,000 military members, DOD civilians, and military contractors, all US citizens, have paid the ultimate price for our country on the battlefield.
+Since 9/11, nearly 8,000 military members, DOD civilians, and military contractors, all US citizens, have paid the ultimate price for our country on the battlefields in Iraq and Afghanistan.
 Almost 16,000 more service members have died in activities unrelated to America's ongoing wars (the majority of which from issues relating to substance abuse, motor vehicle accidents, and training incidents).
-And, while estimates range, approximately 130,000 veterans died from suicide during that same period.
-Please let that sink in a moment.
+And, during that same period, while estimates range, approximately 130,000 veterans have died from suicide.
+Please take a moment to let that sink in.

-As a country, we owe it to our fallen to remember all of them and to take care of those who have served this great country who are still with us, many with wounds on the inside - moral injuries that remain unhealed.
-Some of those wounds untreated for years, others for decades.
+As a country, we owe it to our fallen to remember them and to care for those who have served this great country that are still with us.
+Many with wounds on the inside - moral injuries that remain unhealed.
+Some of those wounds have remained untreated for years, others for decades.
 These are the wounds that The Warrior Connection works to help heal.
 Of the hundreds of veterans that have attended our programs, we have not lost one, NOT ONE, to suicide.

 Most of our staff and volunteers at The Warrior Connection are military veterans or military family members.
 Therefore, like you, today we are thinking about the true meaning of Memorial Day.
 Our work to support veterans and their families is our great privilege.
 And, we can only do this as a team, with partners, with other organizations, and with support from folks you.

 On behalf of all of our staff and volunteers, we thank you for your unwavering support and commitment.
 Please know TWC is as committed as ever to do whatever we can to support you and the veteran community.

 On this day of remembrance, I will speak their names, I will honor their memory in a positive way, and I will continue to live my life like I know they are expecting me to - in service to others and our community.